bitflux-ai/ml2code/README.md

 # Scope
 We use this in production, but note we only do it for a class of very tiny models (KByte range).
 And we do test it with a few in the MByte range.
 I don't think this makes sense for anything in the GByte range.
 It is not intended to compete with dedicated CPU LLM projects.

-We are not doing any highlevel optimization like threading because we don't, but are planning on doing the best lowlevel optimizations we can without going to intrinsics or assembly (idea is to have this handled by tinygrad).
+We are not doing any highlevel optimization like threading because we don't want or need it, but are planning on doing the best lowlevel optimizations we can without going to intrinsics or assembly (idea is to have this handled by tinygrad).

 # Install